Matheus-Gr/MovieList-backend/README.md

 # README
 Project using rails as banckend api, vue as frontend, postgres as datbase and docker to cotainerize

-to run this full project, first you need to have this folder structure:
+to run this full project, first you need to have .env and docker-compose.yml on same folder:

-.env

-docker-compose.yml

-sample of .env file:
+Sample of .env file:
 ```env
 POSTGRES_HOST=database
 RAILS_ENV=production